 This week’s cover shows an American ship fitted with four Sperry 36-in high-intensity searchlights.
 Each has a beam candlepower of 387,000,000.
 Given normal visibility, such a searchlight would pick up clearly a small boat on the horizon 17 to 20 miles away.
 For the photograph on which the cover is based I am indebted to the Sperry Gyroscope Company, Limited, and to R I Nesmith and Associates, of New York.

 The River Congo and its numerous tributaries form the only means of transport through thousands of miles of central Africa.
 Where navigation is obstructed by rapids and gorges, railways connect the navigable sections of the river.
 Sir Henry Stanley is famous as the originator of a phrase that has gone down in history - “Doctor Livingstone, I presume?”
 His discovery of the lone pioneer and missionary is one of the most extraordinary in the history of exploration.
 But Stanley deserves recognition for greater achievements than the mere coining of a phrase.
 It was he who, when Africa was really “the Dark Continent”, took his life in his hands to explore the River Congo.
-This chapter is by Sidney Howard who tells the story of the exploration of the Congo by Stanley and by the men who came after him.
+This chapter tells the story of the exploration of the Congo by Stanley and by the men who came after him.
 This is the fourteenth article in the series on World Waterways.

 IN LYTTELTON HARBOUR, New Zealand, HMS Diomede is berthed near the Rangatira, a vessel which plies between Lyttelton, South Island, and Wellington, North Island.
 The Diomede was completed in 1922, and two years later was transferred to the New Zealand Division with her sister ship the Dunedin.
 A cruiser of 4,850 tons displacement, the Diomede has a length of